-- Decay: Brown spots are a sign of tooth decay, which develops from snacking on sugary and starchy foods in excess.
-Beverages that are high in sugar do the same, creating plaque that sticks to the tooth surface and damaging it over time.
-If the plaque isn't removed by regular brushing, it destroys the enamel and turns it brown.
+Sometimes, brown spots can be a sign of tooth decay, which develops from eating an excess of sugary and starchy foods, as well as sugary drinks.
+These foods and beverages create plaque that sticks to the tooth’s surface and damages it over time.
+And if you’re not brushing twice a day and cleaning between your teeth daily, the plaque can stay on your tooth, destroy your enamel, and turn it brown.
 These brown spots may also come from the dentin underneath, which has a naturally darker shade when exposed by worn enamel.

-- Tartar: When plaque builds up on teeth it hardens into a substance called tartar, which is often a brown color.
-Tartar often appears at the line between the teeth and gums, and regular brushing with toothpaste doesn't remove it.
+Here’s a term that gets thrown around a lot: tartar.
+But what is it?
+When plaque builds up on teeth, it hardens into a substance called tartar, which is often a yellow or brown colour.
+Tartar often appears along the gumline and in between your teeth, and regular brushing with toothpaste doesn't remove it.
+That’s why brushing twice daily to get rid of plaque in the first place plays an essential role in preventing brown spots.

-- Fluorosis: Fluorosis is caused by excessive fluoride intake, and in severe cases brown pits will appear on the teeth.
-Too much fluoride in the body, especially in kids whose teeth are still forming in the gum, discolours the tooth enamel.
-Permanent white lines or streaks often indicate mild fluorosis, whereas brown, gray or black patches and pits – on top of an irregular tooth surface – represent signs of more serious fluorosis.
-Although the teeth may look damaged, fluorosis is in fact only a cosmetic condition.
-Unless the teeth are decayed from another cause, they're perfectly healthy.
+We know that fluoride is supposed to help protect our teeth from decay: but did you know that too much fluoride in the body, especially in children, discolours the tooth enamel?
+When you experience excessive fluoride intake, you might develop fluorosis.
+Permanent white lines or streaks often indicate mild fluorosis, whereas brown, grey, or black patches and pits, typically on top of an irregular tooth surface, represent more severe fluorosis.
+Although the teeth may look damaged, fluorosis is, in fact, only a cosmetic condition.
+Unless another condition has caused decay, they're perfectly healthy.

-- Celiac Disease: Defects in tooth enamel are one of the common dental manifestations of Celiac disease.
-White, yellow and brown spots or bands may appear, and the enamel may be translucent.
+According to a review article published in the Journal of Medical College Chandigarh, Coeliac disease (CD) is a chronic inflammatory enteropathy resulting from unique autoimmune cause in genetically susceptible individuals by irritant gluten and other environmental cofactors.
+Its extraintestinal symptoms includes Dental enamel defects.
+White, yellow, and brown spots or bands may appear, and the enamel may be translucent.
 Because the effects are permanent, sufferers frequently opt for restorations to cover the condition.

 Prevention and Treatment